bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 If you have an addition you'd like to make, please submit a Pull Request or file an issue on the repo.

-THANK YOU to all of the authors of the content linked to in this wiki!
+THANK YOU to all of the authors of the content referenced in this wiki and to all who [contributed]()!

 # Table of Contents